-WAIVING CURRENT PAYMENTS IN LIEU OF TAXES BY THE BLOOMINGTON HOUSING AUTHORITY TO THE CITY
+WAIVING CURRENT PAYMENTS IN LIEU OF TAXES BY THE BLOOMINGTON HOUSING AUTHORITY TO THE CITY if

-- WHEREAS, the Bloomington Housing Authority provides a public service to the Bloomington community by providing sanitary, safe and affordable housing for low income people; and - WHEREAS, the Bloomington Housing Authority also provides services to its residents which, if not so provided, would be provided by the City of Bloomington at additional expense to the City of Bloomington; and - WHEREAS, according to I.C.
-36-7-18-25, the Bloomington Housing Authority is exempt from all property taxes, but may enter into an agreement with a political subdivision to pay no more than the estimated costs of services, improvements, or facilities provided by that political subdivision; and - WHEREAS, on May 2, 1961, the Bloomington Housing Authority and City of Bloomington entered into a Cooperation Agreement under which the Bloomington Housing Authority agreed to make annual payments in lieu of taxation based upon the value of services established by Housing and Urban Development guidelines; and - WHEREAS, the City of Bloomington does not desire for the Bloomington Housing Authority to make these payments in lieu of taxes this year;

-NOW, THEREFORE, BE IT HEREBY RESOLVED BY THE COMMON COUNCIL OF THE CITY OF BLOOMINGTON, MONROE COUNTY, INDIANA, THAT:

-SECTION I. In consideration for the provision of services to its residents and property by the Bloomington Housing Authority, the City of Bloomington hereby waives its right to any and all payments in lieu of taxes for the year 2007.

-PASSED AND ADOPTED by the Common Council of the City of Bloomington, Monroe County, Indiana, upon this \\\\\ day of \\\\\, 2008.
+WHEREAS, the Bloomington Housing Authority provides a public service to the Bloomington community by providing sanitary, safe and affordable housing for low income people; and WHEREAS, the Bloomington Housing Authority also provides services to its residents which, not so provided, would be provided by the City of Bloomington at additional expense to the City of Bloomington; and WHEREAS, according to I.C.
+36-7-18-25, the Bloomington Housing Authority is exempt from all property taxes, but may enter into an agreement with a political subdivision to pay no more than the estimated costs of services, improvements, or facilities provided by that political subdivision; and WHEREAS, on May 2, 1961, the Bloomington Housing Authority and City of Bloomington entered into a Cooperation Agreement under which the Bloomington Housing Authority agreed to make annual payments in lieu of taxation based upon the value of services established by Housing and Urban Development guidelines; and WHEREAS, the City of Bloomington does not desire for the Bloomington Housing Authority to make these payments in lieu of taxes this year; ORE, BE IT HEREBY RESOLVED BY THE COMMON COUNCIL OF THE CITTON, MONROE COUNTY, INDIANA, THAT: Bloomington Hou consideration for the provision of services to its residents and property by the using Authority, the City of Bloomington hereby waives its right to any and all of taxes for the year 2007.
+DOPTED by the Common Council of the City of Bloomington, Monroe County, s day of, 2008.
+ATTEST: SUSAN SANDBERG, President Bloomington Common Council REGINA MOOR City of Blooming • me to the Mayor of the City of Bloomington, Monroe County, Indiana, upon this, 2008.
+REGINA MOOR City of Blooming • SIGNED and API PROVED by me upon this day of, 2008.
+MARK KRUZAN, Mayor City of Bloomington